tyronemsaunders/genome_scipy/chef-repo/readme.md

 	* [vagrant-omnibus](https://github.com/chef/vagrant-omnibus) - A vagrant plugin used for ensuring the desired version of Chef is installed.
 	* [vagrant-hostmanager](https://github.com/devopsgroup-io/vagrant-hostmanager) - A Vagrant plugin used for managing host files on the users workstation.
 	* [vagrant-berkshelf](https://github.com/berkshelf/vagrant-berkshelf) - A Vagrant plugin used for adding Berkshelf integration to Chef provisioners.
+	* [vagrant-triggers](https://github.com/emyl/vagrant-triggers) - A Vagrant plugin that allows the definition of arbitrary scripts that will run on the host before and/or after Vagrant commands.
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - Used to support the creation of virtual machines running versions of operating systems on a user's workstation.

 ### Virtual Machine